mehrzad-sajjadi/mehrzad-sajjadi/README.md

 ###

-<p align="left">A creative and passionate software engineer with expertise in **Laravel**, **JavaScript**, **Vue.js**, and **React.js**, dedicated to building dynamic and scalable web applications.
+<p align="left">A creative and passionate software engineer with expertise in **Laravel**, **Vue.js**, and **React.js**, dedicated to building dynamic and scalable web applications.
 By combining deep knowledge of modern frameworks with hands-on experience in designing interactive user interfaces, I craft solutions that deliver high performance and exceptional user experiences.
 Always eager to embrace new opportunities for learning and innovation, I strive to create software that exceeds expectations.</p>

 ###